Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Numerical Experiments

 where \( \Omega=[-1, 1]^2\), \(a=(-1,0)^T\).
 Moreover, we set external forces as inputs of neural networks, which are given by

 where $m_0, \, m_1$ and $n_0, \, n_1, \, n_2, \, n_3$ are random samples from $[0,1)$ and $[0,1)\times\pi$, respectively.

 All models consist of five hidden layers.
 We consider a uniform Cartesian grid with $h = 2/n$ in both $x$ and $y$ axis directions, and take the standard right isosceles triangle split yielding a triangulation of $\Omega$ for a conforming piecewise linear finite element method.
-Corresponding to the mesh resolutions of $n=16,\ 32$, and $64$, the connectivity is $C_{\ell}=3$, $C_{\ell}=5$, and $C_{\ell}=10$ for each respective resolution.
-These connectivity constants allow each node to have sufficient neighbors to spread information globally, while significantly reducing the number of parameters compared to dense FC models.
-We determined these optimal $C_{\ell}$ by testing from $C_{\ell}=1$, that provided stable training and accurate predictions.
+Corresponding to the mesh resolutions of $n=16,\ 32$, and $64$, the connectivity is $C_{\ell}=1$, $C_{\ell}=2$, and $C_{\ell}=3$ for each respective resolution.
+We determined these connectivity values empirically by testing increasing connectivity levels and selecting those that provide stable training and accurate predictions.
 To ensure a fair comparison, each model was trained for 10,000 epochs using the same optimizer and learning rate scheduler.

-Table \ref{tab:result_adr_table} shows the number of parameters, memory, weak form loss, relative \(L_2\) error of train and test set, and relative \(H_1\) semi-norm error of test set.
-The error and loss values are calculated as the mean of 3000 data samples per epoch.
-The sparse neural network performs comparably to, or even better than dense neural network architecture with up to about 91\% fewer parameters.
-Especially at the finest mesh resolution \( n = 64\), the sparse model achieves lower weak-form loss and relative error, while the dense model fails to converge.
-Figure \ref{fig:adr_scnn_plot} presents the visualization of the input function, the finite element solution, the sparse FEONet prediction, and the absolute error between the finite element solution and the prediction in \( n = 64 \).
+Table \ref{tab:result_adr_table} shows the number of parameters, memory, weak form loss, relative \(L^2\) error, and relative \(H^1\) semi-norm error on the test set.
+The error and loss values are averaged over 3000 data samples per epoch.
+The sparse neural network performs comparably to, or even better than the dense network with up to about 99\% fewer parameters.
+In the case of the coarse grid ($n=16$), the errors of both models are similar to those of the finite element method, which is the value in the parentheses.
+As the resolution increases, the sparse model shows better convergence.
+At $n=64$, the dense model achieves 0.0074 in relative $L^2$ error, while the sparse model achieves 0.0052, which is close to the accuracy of the finite element solution at that resolution.
+Figure \ref{fig:adr_scnn_plot} shows the input function, the finite element solution, the sparse FEONet prediction, and the absolute error between the finite element solution and the prediction in \( n = 64 \).